Patrikg123/pagiste/README.md

 operation.
-The psql program requires a session to be established over a database connection before it can process the SQL statements and psql commands from the backup file. psql -d postgres -U postgres -f C:\Backup\pagistebackup.psql
+The psql program requires a session to be established over a database connection before it can process the SQL statements and psql commands from the backup file.

+1 CREATE USER admin WITH PASSWORD 'Cow$girl@!';
+2 psql -d postgres -U postgres -f C:\Backup\pagistebackup.psql

-If you run into problem check http://get.enterprisedb.com/docs/Tutorial_Windows_PP_Backup_Restore.pdf You might need to create a database
+If you run into problem check http://get.enterprisedb.com/docs/Tutorial_Windows_PP_Backup_Restore.pdf You might need to create a database:

+CREATE USER admin WITH PASSWORD 'Cow$girl@!';
+CREATE DATABASE pagiste WITH OWNER admin ENCODING 'UTF8';